whitesource-ft/ws-examples/Scripts/README.md

 ```
 curl -LJO https://raw.githubusercontent.com/whitesource-ft/ws-examples/main/Scripts/ghissue-prioritize.sh
-chmod +x ./ghissue-prioritize.sh && ./ghissue-prioritize.sh saas
+chmod +x ./ghissue-prioritize.sh && ./ghissue-prioritize.sh WS_URL
 ```
 WS_URL options: saas, saas-eu, app, app-eu

 ## [Automatic Reports Within a Pipeline](pipelinereports.sh)

+Any WhiteSource report can also be published as a part of the pipeline.
-Add the following after calling the unified agent in any pipeline file to save reports from the scanned project to the whitesource logs folder then use your pipeline publish feature to save the whitesource log folder as an artifact as shown in the README
+Add the following after calling the unified agent in any pipeline file to save reports from the scanned project to the whitesource logs folder then use your [pipeline publish](CI-CD/CI-CD.md#Pipeline-Log-Publishing) feature to save the whitesource log folder as an artifact

 <br>
 The following prequisites need to be met for the script to work
 <br>